ULHPC/tutorials/python/advanced/scikit-learn/README.md

 python $1 -p ${profile}

 ```
+__________
+--ip=* instructs ZeroMQ to listen on all interfaces, but it does not contain the IP needed for engines / clients to know where the controller is.
+This can be specified with the --location argument, such as --location=10.0.0.1, or --location=server.local, the specific IP address or hostname of the controller, as seen from engines and/or clients.
+IPython uses socket.gethostname() for this value by default, but it may not always be the right value.
+Check the location field in your connection files if you are having connection trouble.
+__________

 Now, we are going to show how to apply **ipyparallel** with machine learning algorithms implemented in **scikit-learn**.
 First, we will cluster some random generated data in parrallel and then we use parallel hyperparameter optimisation to find the best parameters for a SVM classification model.